realshubhamraut/PG-Finder/README.md

 - Make your changes and commit them: git commit -m "Add some feature".
 - Push your changes to your fork: git push origin feature-name.
 - Create a pull request in the original repository.

+#  Fork the repository.

+### 📌 You have to create SQL database accordingly with the help of code and make the connections